0121 607 8165Suite 2A, Blackthorn House, St Pauls Square, Birmingham, B3 1RL 8.30am to 6.30pm Monday to Friday

 The property also has an angled ceiling in the annex again to reduce the expense of constructing full room height walls.
 The angle is unlikely to be insulated and will be cold and prone to condensation.
 It may be possible to push rigid insulation down from the roof void.
 Stuffing soft insulation into the angles should be avoided as it prevents ventilation encouraging condensation.

-Our property surveyors were unconcerned by a solider arch that had dropped as it was probably due to historic foundation movement and as the bricks drop they jamb tightly together thus repairing the arch.
+Our Birmingham property surveyors were unconcerned by a solider arch that had dropped as it was probably due to historic foundation movement and as the bricks drop they jamb tightly together thus repairing the arch.

-The surveyors were much more concerned by a leaking downpipe as the water can easily soak through the solid walls.
+Our property surveyors were much more concerned by a leaking downpipe as the water can easily soak through the solid walls.
 Large escapes of water can trigger dry rot decay.

-Our RICS surveyors were also alerted by a missing chimney breast.
+Our property surveyors were also alerted by a missing chimney breast.
 Most pre WWII reception rooms have a chimney breast.
-The lack of one in this room may be indicated that the first floor attic chimney breast is no longer supported.
+The lack of one in this room may be indicated to our property surveyors that the first floor attic chimney breast is no longer supported.

 RICS Chartered Surveyors in Sheffield - RICS Chartered Surveyors in Leicester - RICS Chartered Surveyors in Wolverhampton - RICS Chartered Surveyors in Birmingham - RICS Chartered Surveyos in Stoke on Trent